-From May 27, Turkey began reopening its hotels, including he Hillside Beach Club in Fethiye.
+From May 27, Turkey began reopening its hotels, including he Hillside Beach Club in Fethiye and the two Four Seasons resorts in Istanbul.
 Face masks are still mandatory in all public areas, though.

 In Portugal, the Algarve tourist board has also said that it is ready to reopen to tourists.
 Many hotels, including Quinta do Lago resort and Six Senses Douro Valley, are already back in business.